the-expanse/SideQuestWiki/Streaming-With-SideQuest.md

 Next you can try deleting the ScrCpy folder by going to the settings tab in SideQuest under the wrench icon and clicking `Open main app folder` then locating the ScrCpy folder, close SideQuest completely prior to deleting it and then after removal restart SideQuest and see if streaming functions properly then.

+#### Environment Variables

+If you had a previous streaming of some kind and had set custom environment variables they may have redirected either ADB or ScrCpy.
+Removing any environment variables for windows should stop any redirect issues to unrelated or missing folders.
+After doing that close SideQuest it should fix it's self so you can utilize the streaming feature once more.

 ### Try reinstalling

 If issues persist you can attempt a clean installation of SideQuest to see if it helps by using our force uninstaller at the [SideQuest force uninstaller](https://github.com/the-expanse/SideQuest/wiki/Force-Uninstaller-for-SideQuest#sidequest-clean-force-uninstaller) page and reinstall with windows defender or what ever antivirus system you have disabled temporarily